Melatonin vs. Other Treatments: What Works for Dog Hair Loss?

 Can I combine treatments?

-In some cases.
-Light therapy and omega 3s work well with melatonin.
-Always consult with your vet first.
+It depends.
+Light therapy and omega-3 supplements often pair well with melatonin.
+Always check with your vet first.

 What if my dog’s hair loss isn’t seasonal?